 Now for in my opinion the most important out of all of the terms I mentioned,

-Reduce – America is one of the worst countries at doing this.
+Reduce – America is one of the worst countries in doing this.
 We produce TONS of trash (literally) and most of it is either biodegradable, recyclable, or even reusable.
-If you (and everyone else) just cut down, and did these four simple things, I could very easily see a negative trash output for the US, and that would be great.
+If you (and everyone else) just cut down and did these four simple things, I could very easily see a negative trash output for the US, and that would be great.

 All you need to start is a bin, it can be small or big (Just remember a smaller size will limit your max colony size), some bedding, some worms, and I would really choose the smallest option of worms available because it really doesn’t matter long term, your worms will multiply before you know it, and finally, moisture.
-Without water your worms will never do well.
+Without water, your worms will never thrive as they should.

 Red wigglers have very few bedding restrictions, but I’ve learned that the fastest and best bedding to use is bedding made of micro shredded paper.
 In other words paper bedding.

 Worms are very forgiving, really the only thing that you will have to keep an eye on is temperature, I think this is CRITICAL for a good, healthy colony.
 They do best in temperatures between 55 – 75 Degrees Fahrenheit, but they can survive 40 – 80 degrees (and I’ve seen them survive even WORSE).
-In my opinion if you want a colony to thrive and not just survive then this is one of the most critical things to worry about, if its too hot or too cold outside your worms wont be as happy, but there is a easy solution.
+In my opinion, if you want a colony to thrive and not just survive then this is one of the most critical things to worry about, if it’s too hot or too cold outside your worms won’t be as happy, but there is an easy solution.

 Bring them inside – Indoor worming farms do in my opinion the BEST, they eat at their fastest pace, and seem the healthiest in my opinion.
 They produce zero odors if properly cared for, and do not require very much attention.
 There are few if any downsides to doing this, so start as soon as you can!

-So what are you waiting for go start that worm bin ASAP.
+So what are you waiting for go start that worm bin!
 It’ll be good for the environment, reduce your waste, reduce the wasted space in your local dump, reduce the trash in your personal trash can, and provide you with literal FERTILIZER every single day!

 Worming continued –

-There are so many ways to help the environment but personally I love worms, but anything you do is helping.
-I hope this article helped clear some things up or gave you some ideas, but if you have any questions, want to start a conversation, or if you see any mistakes be sure to leave a comment and I will respond asap!
+There are so many ways to help the environment but personally, I love worms, but anything you do is helping.
+I hope this article helped clear some things up or gave you some ideas, but if you have any questions, want to start a conversation, or say hello leave a comment below.